gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 So later that night, in the small hour between moonset and sunrise, I pried three tiles up from my kitchen floor.
-The case was still there, a brown leather tube as long as your arm stitched with thread the color of a dry scab.
+The case was still there, a brown leather tube as long as my arm stitched with thread the color of a dry scab.
 Old habit made me replace the tiles before taking it into the rear courtyard.
 I didn't expect any guardsmen or assassins to come drumming on my door, but the saints love a careful man.

 I pulled Lady Kembe's picture from the tube, unrolled it, and laid it face up on the little table against the wall.
 I had to put a couple of daggers and half a